Category Archives: Vintage American culture

 Filed under Cats and Other Animals, Memoir, Nonfiction, Vintage American culture, Writing

-A Review, A New/Old Bowl, and a Poem
+A New/Old Bowl and a Poem

 This new WordPress editor really stinks.
 It’s slow and awkward.
 I can’t figure out how to get “classic” back.
 It figures that they would do this in the year 2020.

-Now for my new purchase.
 An item that has lurked in the shadowed corners of my memory is the green glass bowl my grandmother used to pour her potato pancake batter from.
 She cooked the type of potato pancakes they made where she was born in the Rhineland area of Germany: the batter was smooth and looked closer to that of flour pancakes than of latkes.
 I loved those pancakes more than any other food, and I have always associated them with the bowl.

 I’m pretty sure that my parents got rid of the bowl when Grandma moved to the nursing home.
 They held a garage sale of her belongings.
 I had a lot of feelings about that at the time.